bu4er88/other/README.md

-# test_repo
-My temp repo for making some study notes and playing with Git
+In this repo I saved some tasks from this course: https://stepik.org/course/72969/